PatrickCallaghan/datastax_loyalty-demo/README.md

 		PRIMARY KEY(id,time)
 	)with clustering order by (time desc);

-To create some loyalty points and redeems, run the following
+To create some loyalty points and redeems, run the following with your credentials and connection details from Apollo

 	mvn exec:java -Dexec.mainClass="com.datastax.loyalty.Main"  -DcredsZip=/tmp/creds.zip -Dusername=Tester -Dpassword=pass -Dkeyspace=mykeyspace